 What Does The Institutional Ownership Tell Us About Clinuvel Pharmaceuticals?

-As you can see, institutional investors have a fair amount of stake in Clinuvel Pharmaceuticals.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+We can see that Clinuvel Pharmaceuticals does have institutional investors; and they hold a good portion of the company's stock.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Clinuvel Pharmaceuticals, (below).
 Of course, keep in mind that there are other factors to consider, too.

-Hedge funds don't have many shares in Clinuvel Pharmaceuticals.
-BNY Mellon Asset Management is currently the company's largest shareholder with 9.7% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 7.1% and 5.2%, of the shares outstanding, respectively.
+We note that hedge funds don't have a meaningful investment in Clinuvel Pharmaceuticals.
+Looking at our data, we can see that the largest shareholder is BNY Mellon Asset Management with 9.7% of shares outstanding.
+For context, the second largest shareholder holds about 7.1% of the shares outstanding, followed by an ownership of 5.2% by the third-largest shareholder.
 Philippe Wolgen, who is the second-largest shareholder, also happens to hold the title of Chief Executive Officer.

 Insider Ownership Of Clinuvel Pharmaceuticals

-It seems insiders own a significant proportion of Clinuvel Pharmaceuticals Limited.
-Insiders own AU$174m worth of shares in the AU$1.2b company.
+Our most recent data indicates that insiders own a reasonable proportion of Clinuvel Pharmaceuticals Limited.
+Insiders have a AU$171m stake in this AU$1.1b business.
 I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

-The general public, who are mostly retail investors, collectively hold 54% of Clinuvel Pharmaceuticals shares.
+The general public -- mostly retail investors -- own 54% of Clinuvel Pharmaceuticals.
 This level of ownership gives retail investors the power to sway key policy decisions such as board composition, executive compensation, and the dividend payout ratio.